pzac/redgraph/README.md

 A simple RedisGraph library.
 This gem owes **a lot** to the existing [redisgraph-rb](https://github.com/RedisGraph/redisgraph-rb) gem, but tries to provide a friendlier interface, similar to the existing [Python](https://github.com/RedisGraph/redisgraph-py) and [Elixir](https://github.com/crflynn/redisgraph-ex) clients.

+## July 2023 update:

+Sadly RedisGraph is no longer in active development.
+More info [here](https://redis.com/blog/redisgraph-eol/).

 ## Installation

 Add this line to your application's Gemfile: